wagood/laralist/README.md

 * [Beautiful toast notifications for Livewire](https://github.com/masmerise/livewire-toaster)

+* [Token-Usage](https://github.com/cloudstudio/token-usage) is a Laravel package that provides advanced token management functionalities for Laravel applications.
+It offers features for tracking token usage, setting token limits based on different time periods, and integrating these checks easily into Laravel applications.

 * Lara [Translate](https://github.com/manadinho/lara-translate) is a package that enables you to manage your translations efficiently.
 One of its remarkable features is the ability to seamlessly translate keys from one language to another directly from the User Interface.
 More impressive Thing is that it works for free.
 Behind the scenes, it leverages the MyMemory API to handle key translations. <!-- translate -->

 * Laravel [Translation](https://github.com/spatie/laravel-translation-loader) Loader.
 Store your language lines in the database <!-- translate -->